Various speakers and performers

 David Munrow was one of the most charismatic and accomplished performers of early music.
 His Early Music Consort was a key influence in bringing the early repertory to a new, wide audience, performing it with professionalism and virtuosity.
 Both through his playing and through his vivid broadcasting on radio and television, he made a lasting impression on the musical world.

-He died, too young, fifty years ago; this day, mounted at Pembroke College where he was an undergraduate, aims to celebrate his life and to explore his influence, with a mixture of lively discussion and music from the Medieval to the Baroque, in the company of those who worked with him and were influenced by him.
+He died, too young, fifty years ago.
+This day of events, hosted at Pembroke College where he was an undergraduate, aims to celebrate his life and to explore his influence, with a mixture of lively discussion and music from the Medieval to the Baroque, in the company of those who worked with him and were influenced by him.

 Tickets: